azahinhasan/BlockStakReportManagementMERN/README.md

 - Run the following command in the root directory:
   `npm run dev`
 - Access the app from port: 5003 (http://localhost:5003/).
-Users can change ports from env file.
+Users can change ports from the env file.
-- Optional: User can run this command `npm run docs` to create jsDoc documentation.
+- Optional: The user can run this command `npm run docs` to create jsDoc documentation.
 After running this command there will be a new folder call `docs` created in root.
 From there user have to open `index.html` file into any browser.

 ---

 # REST API

-The REST API to the example app is described below.
+The REST API for the example app is described below.

 ## User